 Letting go is one of the most difficult tasks we will ever face in our lifetime.
 Letting go of a relationship, friendship, the past, etc, there’s no question that breakups can be painful, and that it’s difficult to trust and love again.
 But there are ways to get past the pain.
 Dr Phil once said “Grief is a process to go through, not a destination in which to wallow”

-It is not to enable but allow learning from natural consequences.
+It is not to enable but to allow learning from natural consequences.

-In the beginning I waited around because I thought he’s going to change, off course I can make him change.
-I have helped a lot of people fix their relationships, why could I not fix mine.
+In the beginning, I waited around because I thought he was going to change, of course, I could make him change.
+I have helped a lot of people fix their relationships, why could I not fix mine?
 Learnt the hard way that “The best predictor of future behavior is past behavior”.
-We tried counseling, both families tried to unite us and it was not to be.
+We tried counseling, and both families tried to unite us but it was not to be.

-It is not to nag, scold or argue but instead to search our own shortcomings and correct them.
+It is not to nag, scold, or argue but instead to search for our own shortcomings and correct them.
 To take each day as it comes and cherish myself in it.

 I am an absolute homemaker and I am proud of it.
-Most men love that about me so, before I give in to the beneficiaries so to speak, I keep them away from my house or my home.
-I have to selfish about it as I share my home with my children and entering it means entering their space as well.
-The more alone time I spend with myself I have learnt to cherish me.
+Most men love that about me so before I give in to the beneficiaries so to speak, I keep them away from my house or my home.
+I have to be selfish about it as I share my home with my children and entering it means entering their space as well.
+The more alone time I spend with myself I have learnt to cherish myself.

 It is to admit to powerlessness, which means the outcome is not in my hands